 Universal Software Accessibility

-The Office of the Federal Ombudsman for Victims of Crime's Web sites have been modified to facilitate accessibility and to ensure that all users will benefit from its features.
-While these sites are designed to accommodate all types of Internet software and browsers, including earlier versions and hand-held devices, some viewing problems can occur when using older software.
+The Office of the Federal Ombudsman for Victims of Crime's Web site has been modified to facilitate accessibility and to ensure that all users will benefit from its features.
+While this site is designed to accommodate all types of Internet software and browsers, including earlier versions and hand-held devices, some viewing problems can occur when using older software.
 We are continually striving to correct such problems.
 Please contact us if you are experiencing technical difficulties.

 Links to Web sites not under the control of the Government of Canada are provided solely for the convenience of visitors.
 The government is not responsible for the accuracy, currency or the reliability of the content.
 The government does not offer any guarantee in that regard and is not responsible for the information found through these links, nor does it endorse the sites and their content.

 Visitors should also be aware that information offered by non-Government of Canada sites to which the Office of the Federal Ombudsman for Victims of Crime links is not subject to the Privacy Act, the Official Languages Act and may not be accessible to persons with disabilities.
 The information offered may be available only in the language(s) used by the sites in question and visitors should research the privacy policies of the sites before providing personal information.